My Migraine Condition

-I have a health problem characterized by pain in my forehead every hour of every day.
-I also get migraine attacks a few times a week.
-The migraine attacks started gradually around 2018, and the persistent head pain started more recently.
-Here are some treatments I have tried: magnesium, sumatriptan, amitriptyline, riboflavin, coenzyme Q10, Nurtec (rimegepant), propranolol, Emgality (galcanezumab), topiramate.
-I am currently (2023) writing down my health experiences in a Google sheet.
+I suffer from migraine.
+This started around 2018 and has been gradually increasing in severity.
+Here are some treatments I have tried: magnesium, sumatriptan, amitriptyline, riboflavin, coenzyme Q10, Nurtec (rimegepant), propranolol, Emgality (galcanezumab), topiramate, rizatriptan.
+Starting around 2020, I have been writing down my health experiences in a Google sheet.
 I record text and tabular data for each day.
-I have written python programs that analyze this data.
+I have written python programs that analyze the data I have written in this spreadsheet.

 Here are some findings: